Funded October 2014

 Biodiversity in Indigenous Protected Areas (IPAs) is high, yet poorly documented.

-To assist with this, the Aboriginal Yugul Mangi Rangers (a group of 5 men and 4 women) are working together with Emilie Ens and Mitchell Scott, ecologists from Macquarie University.
+To assist with this, the Aboriginal Yugul Mangi Rangers (a group of five men and four women) are working together with Emilie Ens and Mitchell Scott, ecologists from Macquarie University.

 Using local Indigenous knowledge, biodiversity data from SE Arnhem Land will be put into the Atlas of Living Australia using both Western scientific names and information, and indigenous names, uses and significance.